FGCU visits Thomas and Stetson

 DeLand, Florida; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Stetson plays FGCU after Cameron Thomas scored 25 points in Stetson’s 71-63 victory over the North Florida Ospreys.
+BOTTOM LINE: Stetson faces FGCU after Cameron Thomas scored 25 points in Stetson’s 71-63 victory against the North Florida Ospreys.

-The Hatters have gone 12-2 in home games.
-Stetson has a 1-0 record in games decided by less than 4 points.
+The Hatters are 12-2 in home games.
+Stetson averages 16.6 turnovers per game and is 6-4 when it has fewer turnovers than its opponents.

-The Eagles are 17-0 in conference games.
-FGCU is 19-2 when it wins the turnover battle and averages 11.7 turnovers per game.
+The Eagles are 17-0 against conference opponents.
+FGCU has a 1-1 record in one-possession games.

 Stetson averages 6.5 made 3-pointers per game, 2.2 more made shots than the 4.3 per game FGCU allows.
-FGCU averages 71.8 points per game, 3.7 more than the 68.1 Stetson allows to opponents.
+FGCU averages 71.8 points per game, 3.7 more than the 68.1 Stetson gives up.

-The Hatters and Eagles match up Saturday for the first time in ASUN play this season.
+The Hatters and Eagles face off Saturday for the first time in ASUN play this season.

-TOP PERFORMERS: Thomas is shooting 48.8% and averaging 17.1 points for the Hatters.
+TOP PERFORMERS: Thomas is averaging 17.1 points for the Hatters.
 Diawana Carter-Hartley is averaging 10.0 points over the last 10 games.

-Emani Jefferson is averaging 13.7 points, 5.6 rebounds, 3.5 assists and 1.5 steals for the Eagles.
+Emani Jefferson is shooting 57.2% and averaging 13.7 points for the Eagles.
 Alahna Paige is averaging 2.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Hatters: 6-4, averaging 67.6 points, 35.3 rebounds, 12.9 assists, 6.0 steals and 3.6 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 68.5 points per game.